gsoules/MkDocs/digital-archive/docs/archivist/creating-pdfs.md

 fine image detail that might be important later for viewing or image post-production will be irreversibly lost.
 This is because both JPG and PDF files use a compressed *lossy* format that throws data away to make files smaller.

-An analogy for lossy compression would be like removing some of the down from a winter jacket so that you could squish it to be small enough to fit inside your carry-on suitcase.
+An analogy for lossy compression would be like removing some of the goose down from a winter jacket so that you could squish it to be small enough to fit inside your carry-on suitcase.
 When you unpack the jacket, the remaining down might fluff up enough that you won't notice any difference in how the jacket looks, but in really cold weather, the jacket won't be as warm as it used to be.
 In contrast, TIFF files use lossless compression which would be like squishing the jacket without removing any down, but if that wasn't enough,